apache/pekko-persistence-cassandra/docs/src/main/paradox/astra.md

 # DataStax Astra

 You can spin up a free Apache Cassandra cluster in the cloud using [DataStax Astra](https://www.datastax.com/products/datastax-astra).
-To use a Cassandra-as-a-Service cluster as Akka persistence, specify your secure connect bundle and credentials in your configuration instead of the contact points:
+To use a Cassandra-as-a-Service cluster as Pekko persistence, specify your secure connect bundle and credentials in your configuration instead of the contact points:

 ```